sveronneau/openstack-cli-scripts/README.md

   1. Remove all OSDs linked to a host in a Ceph cluster.

 1. Remove-Ceph-Host.sh
-  1. Remove and delete all DOWN OSDs from a host then removes the host from the CRUCH Map.
+  1. Remove and delete all DOWN OSDs from a host then removes the host from the CRUCH Map (execute after Remove-All-OSDs.sh).

 ## Mirantis OpenStack Specific Scripts